thicclatka/SQLJobScheduler/docs/04_joblister.md

 ### 3. Real-time Output

-The dashboard provides real-time output display for currently running jobs and status of the job runner:
+The dashboard provides real-time output display for status of the job runner and if there are any current jobs:

 #### Current Job Output

 - Automatically captures and displays output from the running job's tmux session
 - Updates in real-time as the dashboard refreshes
 - Shows complete terminal output including errors and progress
-- Source of progress is a captured pane from the tmux session stored in `logs/tmux4wa`
+- Source of progress is a captured pane from the tmux session stored in `~/.sqljobscheduler/logs/tmux4WA/`

 #### Job Runner Status